Broadband haggling

 As negotiations come to a close, a classic sales technique is to stay silent.
 They want you to feel awkward and fill the silence by saying you'll take the offer – keep quiet and make them fill it with a better one.

-• If they won't slash the price, see if they'll include any extras, like an upgrade to a faster speed, their latest router or a set of Wi-Fi extenders.
+• If they won't slash the price, see if they'll include any extras, such as an upgrade to a faster speed, their latest router or a set of Wi-Fi extenders.

-• Smiling young woman on a mobile phone, looking out of a window.
+• Woman smiling while talking on the phone and looking out of a window.

-While unconfirmed, we hear rumours that staff members at some providers have different quotas of deals they can offer – for more info, see our Insider MoneySavings tips.
+While they're unconfirmed, we hear rumours that staff members at some providers have different quotas of deals they can offer – for more info, see our Insider MoneySaving tips.

 Even if that's not true across the board, it's certainly worth bearing in mind that you may have called the wrong person at the wrong time – calling back a few days later and speaking to someone else could pay dividends.